Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 3. To be considered for admission to the programme, applicants must have passed the Fourth Year course for the degree of Bachelor of Dental Surgery with a grade average of at least A-.

-4. Eligible applicants will be ranked according to their Fourth Year grade averages and the number of students admitted to the Honours programme will be determined annually and shall not be more than 10 per cent of the graduating class.
+4. Eligible applicants will be ranked according to their Fourth Year grade averages and a written application.
+The number of students admitted to the Honours programme shall be limited to a number determined by the University Council annually on the basis of available resources.

 2. Structure of the Programme